 Giurato I ALMOST

-Giurato IV ALMOST
+Giurato II ALMOST

 Le singole dichiarazioni dei giurati sono mostrate nell'inglese originale per preservare la precisione probatoria.